Holiday Edition: Five ways to describe your City Year to your family

 Learn more about City Year’s holistic approach to student success.

-Although some students can face challenges that affect their ability to come to school every day, ready to learn, we know ALL students can succeed when they have access to resources, relationships and supportive learning environments.
+Although some students can face challenges that affect their attendance, we know ALL students can succeed when they have access to resources, relationships and supportive learning environments.

 Explain how City Year AmeriCorps members are mentors and role models.